swiftlang/swift/docs/Generics.rst

 binarySearch might be called as a subroutine of another generic function with minimal requirements::

-  func doSomethingWithSearch<C : EnumerableCollection>(collection : C, value : C.Element) -> C.RangeType requires C.Element : Ordered {
+  func doSomethingWithSearch<C : EnumerableCollection>(collection : C, value : C.Element) -> C.EnumeratorType requires C.Element : Ordered {
     binarySearch(collection, value);
   }

-At the time when the generic definition of doSomethingWithSearch is type-checked, only the first binarySearch() function applies, since we don't know that C.RangeType conforms to RandomAccessRange.
-However, when doSomethingWithSearch is actually invoked, C.RangeType might conform to the RandomAccessRange, in which case we'd be better off picking the second binarySearch.
+At the time when the generic definition of doSomethingWithSearch is type-checked, only the first binarySearch() function applies, since we don't know that C.EnumeratorType conforms to RandomAccessEnumerator.
+However, when doSomethingWithSearch is actually invoked, C.EnumeratorType might conform to the RandomAccessEnumerator, in which case we'd be better off picking the second binarySearch.
 This amounts to run-time overload resolution, which may be desirable , but also has downsides, such as the potential for run-time failures due to ambiguities and the cost of performing such an expensive operation at